 On a crisp February afternoon, as I was flicking through the anniversary issue of Polish Vogue, one particular feature caught my attention.
 It was a news story about a fashion exhibition on show at The Central Museum of Textiles in Łódź, celebrating the 60th anniversary of Moda Polska (Polish Fashion), the brand that introduced Polish women to the world of elegant, sophisticated fashion.

-We were going to be in the city the following month to see Florence and the Machine live, so I excitedly checked the opening dates.
+We were going to be in the city the following month, so I excitedly checked the exhibition dates.
 Once I realised our visit fell on the closing weekend, I messaged my boyfriend with a “can we please go?” right away.

 Moda Polska or Dior…?